Categories

 Neural Network

-The are many different algorithms can be used with Machine Learning.
-Neural networks is one such algorithm, inspired by the way the human brain works.
-Not all machine learning will be based on neural networks though – data scientist will select the best one for any given tasks, based on performance, speed, and the need for explainabilty.
+The are many different algorithms that can be used with Machine Learning.
+Neural networks are one such algorithm, inspired by the way the human brain works.
+Not all machine learning will be based on neural networks though – data scientists will select the best one for any given task, based on performance, speed, and the need for explainability.

 Reinforcement Learning